mroberts1/BOOTSTRA.386/manual/index.md

 "I hear Lisa sales are terrible" Sheryl responds, "Maybe all we need is an easier to use DOS"

 "Yes, that might be fine.
 Something that's a little less technical looking.
-Why didn't you make that instead" McBride sighs in dissappointment.
+Why didn't you make that instead" McBride sighs in disappointment.

 "Make that instead?
 That's like a week of work" I think.
-"If I had made that they woud have asked for this.
+"If I had made that they would have asked for this.
 There's no win here."

 I focus my eyes on an existential plane, feeling myself astral project, like I'm leaving the my corpial form.
 This has become a memory before an experience.
 My lips start moving, words start coming out but I have no recollection of the thoughts being generated: "Pretend you sleep for 20 years and wake up.
 You walk into the office of the 21st century.
 Everyone is using a computer.
 Are they manipulating things on the screen or using a command line?"